Old-time music: Appalachia

-Appalachian folk music is brought to the United States by immigrants and slaves.
+Appalachian folk music was derived from music brought by English and Scottish settlers and African-American slaves and settlers.
 In turn it influenced country music and old-time music.

 As a result of the terrain of the region, the societies and cultures were fairly isolated from outside intervention.
 In 1916, Cecil Sharp arrived in Appalachia and began recording the folk songs on the Mountains.
 Sharp, an authority on British ballads, was able to identify 1,600 versions of 500 songs from 281 singers, almost all having their origins in the English/Scottish Child Ballads.
 After his first study in Appalachia, he published English Folk Songs from the Southern Appalachians.
-Some examples of songs preserved in the Appalachian Mountains and recorded by Sharp include, "The Hangman Song", "Barbara Allen", etc. The primary sources for many of Sharp's recordings came from a string of related families around Shelton Laurel, NC.
+Some examples of songs preserved in the Appalachian Mountains and recorded by Sharp include, "The Hangman Song", "Barbara Allen", etc. The primary sources for many of Sharp's recordings came from a string of related families around Shelton Laurel, N.C.
 Of note is the fact that these families maintained a specific, unique vocal tradition and traditional English lyrical pronunciations across several generations, until gaining fame in the 1960s and 1970s through similar field recordings completed by John Cohen.
 These records featured Dillard Chandler, Berzilla Wallin (recorded by Sharp) and Dellie Norton.
 Relatives of those individuals continue to keep this unique vocal style alive to this day.

-A Scottish fiddler named Niel Gow (note the unorthodox spelling) is usually credited with developing (during the 1740s) the short bow sawstroke technique that defines Appalachian fiddling.
+Scottish fiddler Niel Gow is usually credited with developing (during the 1740s) the short bow sawstroke technique that defines Appalachian fiddling.
 This technique was altered during the next century, with European waltzes and polkas being most influential.

 African Americans, who were not only slaves but also free blacks working in timber, coal mining, and other industries, influenced Appalachian music as the banjo was adopted from African Americans by white musicians (such as Joel Walker Sweeney) in the years leading up to the Civil War.

 Appalachian folk became a major influence on styles like country music and bluegrass.
 It is one of the few regional styles of old-time music that, since World War II, has been learned and widely practiced in all areas of the United States and Canada (as well as in Europe, Australia, and elsewhere).
 In some cases (as in the Midwest and Northeast), its popularity has eclipsed the indigenous old-time traditions of these regions.
 There is a particularly high concentration of performers playing Appalachian folk music on the East and West Coasts (especially in New York City, Los Angeles, San Francisco, and the Pacific Northwest).
 A number of American classical composers, in particular Henry Cowell and Aaron Copland, have composed works that merge the idioms of Appalachian folk music with the Old World–based classical tradition.